Gillesedgy/Team4-FrontEnd/README.md

 Contributions to the Out&Abt project are welcome!
 If you'd like to contribute, please follow these guidelines:

-- Submit bug reports or feature requests by opening an issue on the GitHub repository.
+- Submit bug reports or feature requests by conacting us.
 - Fork the repository, make changes, and submit a pull request for review.
 - Adhere to the coding standards and practices followed in the project.
+- Contact us for more information.

 ## Contact